Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular

 \section{Flow-rate-controlled regime}

-For a flow-rate-controlled regime, the definitions of the Womersley number and the elastoviscous number remain the same, as they are independent of the pressure scale.
+In the flow-rate-controlled regime, the definitions of the Womersley and elastoviscous numbers remain the same, as they are independent of the pressure scale.
 Letting $q_0$ be the imposed amplitude of the flow rate oscillations (per unit width), the axial velocity scale is now $v_c=q_0/h_0$, whence the pressure scale is $p_c=\mu q_0/(\epsilon_f h_0^2)$.
 Thus, the compliance number, based on this $p_c$ rather than $p_0$, is $\beta=\mathcal{C}_W\mu q_0/(\epsilon_f h_0^3)$.

 Next, from Eq.~\eqref{eq:Qa0_soln}, we recognize that imposing the leading-order flow rate requires setting a boundary condition on the pressure gradient at the inlet.
 Thus, for the flow-rate-controlled regime, the primary problem's governing equations from Sec.~\ref{sec:O1_prob} remain the same, the only change is in the first boundary condition in Eq.~\eqref{eq:P0_bc_a}, which becomes ${dP_{0,a}}/{dZ} = -{1}/{\mathfrak{f}_0(\Wor)}$ at $Z=0$.
 The solution is easily found to be